-Is it Anxiety or an Anxiety Disorder?
-Know When to Seek Professional Help
+Anxiety vs Anxiety Disorder: How to Know When to Seek Help

 Anxiety is a word that we have come to normalise in our minds.
 Of course, it is a much-needed response for survival.
 But what happens if it doesn’t go away?
 Can we mitigate the risk of chronic anxiety?
 Also, how do we recognise the symptoms of anxiety?
 Lastly, how do we know when to ask for help?
 Once we start understanding anxiety, it is much easier to take control of it.